 On your final day, head back to Albuquerque and finish up your trip.
 Spend a few hours here ticking off anything you didn’t get to do when you first arrived, then return your rental car and head home.

 Tips for a New Mexico itinerary

-This is one of the coolest USA road trips.
+This is one of the coolest USA road trips and now one of my favourite states.
 Travel in New Mexico is pretty easy.
 Most of the places I’ve listed in this itinerary are on paved highways, with some of the more remote areas on fairly well maintained dirt roads.

 How to get to New Mexico

 We came to New Mexico from Texas so we did a bit of a different loop to what I’ve suggested in this New Mexico itinerary.

 However, the best way to arrive in New Mexico is via Albuquerque, which has the largest airport in the state.

 Santa Fe has an airport, but the only direct flights are to Dallas (American Airlines), Denver (United) and Phoenix (American Airlines), so you’ll need to connect through one of these cities.